interstates21/fractal_explorer/README.md

 USAGE: (TESTED ON MACOS HIGH SIERRA 10.13)
 ./fractal [1 | 2 | 3 | 4 | 5 | 6 ]
-move with the arrows
+move with the arrows \n
-dive in with the mouse
+dive in with the mouse \n
 change color with 1
 change fractal with 2
 change depth with +/-